-You have a business and you want to sell lots, or am I wrong?
+You have a business and you want to sell a lot, or am I wrong?

-I don’t have to rub your face in it, because you already know: the competition is fierce.
+I don’t rub it in your face, because you already know: the competition is

-More and more businesses have realised how important it is to have an online presence and to take advantage of the number of hours a day people spend on social media and searching for information.
+More and more businesses are realising the importance of having an online presence and taking advantage of the many hours people spend on social media and googling information.

-Therefore, what will differentiate your business from the rest is how well you sell your product.
+So what will differentiate your business from the rest is how well you market your product.

-As I said before, in the post I wrote a few months ago I told you about the elements that a piece of copy need to have in order to be persuasive and achieve its main purpose, which is to sell as much as possible.
+In the post I wrote a few months ago I talked about the elements that a piece of copy needs to have to be persuasive and achieve its main purpose, which is to sell as much as possible.

 So here it is.
 My ace up the sleeve to convince customers of all kinds with my copy which I’ve learned from the best copywriters in history.